Reduce, reuse and recycle

 • exert control/influence over our supply chain.

-Our Circular Economy Plan 2020–2024 aims to aligns with 2030 strategy targets to be carbon neutral as an organisation, with net zero emissions of greenhouse gases by 2030 – this includes ‘Scope 3’ emissions, which covers all waste generated by our operations on and off campus.
+Our Climate and Sustainability Plan 2024–2026 (PDF) aligns with 2030 strategy targets to be carbon neutral as an organisation, with net zero emissions of greenhouse gases by 2030.
+This includes ‘Scope 3’ emissions which covers embedded carbon from all purchased goods as well as all waste generated by our operations on and off campus.

 2030 strategy targets

-• Our recycling rate target: 70% by mass of all waste to be recycled by 2023.
+• Recycling rate target: 70% by mass of all waste to be recycled by 2026.

 Recycling and reuse